sprajapati-01/intern-project/README.md

 About Project : "This project detects human emotions like Happy, Sad, Angry, etc., in real time using a webcam.
-It is built using Python, OpenCV, and a Convolutional Neural Network (CNN) trained on the FER-2013 dataset."
+It is built using Python, OpenCV, and a CNN trained on the FER-2013 dataset."

 Dataset :
 This project uses the "FER-2013 dataset"